-Erasmus University has two campuses, Woudestein and Erasmus MC, which are located near the centre of Rotterdam.
-The Woudestein campus is home to a sports complex, several libraries and various faculties, including the School of Economics and the School of Law.
-The other campus, Erasmus MC, is the medical centre of the university and is situated in a 110-meters tall building where research, education and patient care take place.
-The city of Rotterdam, home to over 600,000 people (among them 50,000+ students), is the second largest in the Netherlands.
-As a major hub of culture, politics and commerce, it has many places to eat, dine and have fun.
+Erasmus University has two campuses, Woudestein and Erasmus MC, which are located near the center of Rotterdam.
+The Woudestein campus is home to a sports complex, several libraries and various faculties, such as the School of Economics and the School of Law.
+The other campus, Erasmus MC, is the medical center of the university and is situated in a 110-meters tall building where research, education, as well as patient care take place.
+The city of Rotterdam, home to over 600,000 people (among them 50,000+ students), is, in fact, the second-largest in the Netherlands.
+As a major hub of culture, politics as well as commerce, it has many places to eat, dine, and have fun.

 Admissions standards at the Erasmus University vary for each major, but all programs require a secondary school diploma.
 There are also varying requirements in concern to Dutch and English language capabilities, some of which require proficiency testing.
 Non-EU residents also need residency permits, and possibly visas, in order to study at the school.